codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/progressive-delivery.md

 1. [Clones]({{site.baseurl}}/docs/example-catalog/ci-examples/git-checkout/) the source code of the application.
 1. [Builds]({{site.baseurl}}/docs/ci-cd-guides/building-docker-images/) a Docker image.
 1. [Deploys]({{site.baseurl}}/docs/deployments/kubernetes/kubernetes-templating/) the application by updating the Kubernetes manifests.
-Argo Rollouts sees the new manifest and creates a new "color" for the next version
+Argo Rollouts sees the new manifest, and creates a new "color" for the next version
 1. The pipeline is paused and waits for an [approval/rejection]({{site.baseurl}}/docs/pipelines/steps/approval/#getting-the-approval-result) by a human user.
 1. If the pipeline is approved, the new color is promoted, and becomes the new active version.
 1. If the pipeline is rejected, the new color is discarded, and all live users are not affected in any way.